You can pay real estate tax in various ways

 Payment details

 You can check the payment details for real estate tax on the bank transfer form at the end of the real estate tax decision.
-If you did not receive a paper decision by post or if the decision was lost, check the payment details in MyTax:
+You can also check the payment details in MyTax:

-• On the MyTax home page, click the Paying taxes link under Payment status.
+- On the MyTax home page, click the Paying taxes and payment details link under Payment status.

 You can pay real estate tax in one or more instalments